 Disclosure Quantity Units

 Total solid waste generated

-Reusable order to quantify project and will b e institutionalized in the results of this re included in future
+Reusable order to quantify project and will b e institutionalized in the results of this se included in future

 Recyclable reports.

-Composted -
+Composted

-Incinerated -
+Incinerated

-Residual/Landfilled -
+Residual/Landfilled

 What is the impact and where does Which stakeholders Management Approach it occur?
-What is the organization's are affe cted? involvement in the impact?
+What is the organization's are affect cted? involvement in the impact?

 The operations of any enterprise will inevitably have an impact on the environment.
-Relevant laws such as the clean air act, the clean water act, and other laws implemented by the DENR will make sure that entities eliminate or at the very least mitigate these effects. employees, investors, suppliers, All the requirements are complied with by CEU and the University has an Environmental Compliance Officer who serves as the contact person with the DENR.
-The ECC of the University is updated.
+Relevant laws such as the clean air act, the clean water act, and other laws implemented by the DENR will make sure that entities eliminate or at the very least mitigate these effects.

+Management, employees, investors, suppliers, students, alumni.

+All the requirements are complied with by CEU and the University has an Environmental Compliance Officer who serves as the contact person with the DENR.
+The ECC the University is updated.

 CEU is among those who comply with these requirements.

 Every physical campus of CEU also has its respective Pollution Control Officers.

 What are the risks identified?
-Which stakeholders are affected?
-Management Approach No significant risks determined for the meantime.
+Which Management Approach stakeholders are affected?

 The university will revisit this and discuss the matter in its future reports.